arxiver/Visual-OS-Scheduler/README.md

 Startup window for selecting (Input file) and (Selecting an algorithm to draw its corresponding scheduling
 The following output graphs is for inputfile at (testcases/SheetQuestion.txt)

+0 indicates that the cpu is free
+-1 indicates that the context switching
 ![Startup window for selecting (Input file) and (Selecting an algorithm to draw its corresponding scheduling](docs/front.png)
 ### 1. First come first served
 ![Startup window for selecting (Input file) and (Selecting an algorithm to draw its corresponding scheduling](docs/FCFS.png)